izayura/Currency-converter/README.md

 - Function to show automatically the currencies converted
 - Delete elements not required

+#### User Story 4
+The user needs an interface with a web design that is pleasing to the eye and that is displayed correctly on different devices.

+**DoD**
+- Add different values using the Grid System to make design responsive.
+- Use the tools offered by Bootstrap to make a better design
+- Add flags alluding to currencies

 ## Prototype low fidelity
 ![Prototype Low Fidelity](https://i.ibb.co/KWLZT9m/IMG-20200605-161839.jpg)